-If a Return to Study is possible under the College Regulations then a review of the health and wellbeing of the student will be arranged by Student Support Services to ensure that the student is well enough to successfully return to their studies.
+If a Return to Study is possible under the College Regulations, then a review of the health and wellbeing of the student will be arranged by Student Support Services to ensure that the student is well enough to successfully return to their studies.
 This will require the student to submit medical evidence from a recognised independent health professional with sufficient knowledge about the health and wellbeing of the student during the period of interruption and the potential impact that returning to study might have on the student.
-An agreed action plan of support or another intervention that will help the student in revengaging with their studies in order to achieve their academic intentions at Goldsmiths prior to their return will be put in place.
+An agreed action plan of support or another intervention that will help the student in reengaging with their studies in order to achieve their academic intentions at Goldsmiths prior to their return will be put in place.

-4 Referral to Case Review Panel
+4 Appeals

-- 4.1 For all cases where the Fitness to Study Level 3 Panel have taken the decision to Interrupt/Suspend/Withdraw a student regardless of whether the student wishes to challenge the decision, the Case Review Panel will be convened by the Governance and Legal Services Department and the panel will consider: - Any fresh evidence that could not reasonably have been made available to the Fitness to Study Panel; - There were procedural irregularities in the conduct of the Fitness to Study Policy; and
+- 4.1 For all cases where the Fitness to Study Level 3 Panel have taken the decision to Interrupt/Suspend/Withdraw a student may appeal to the Student Casework Team in writing to appeals@gold.ac.uk.
+There are three grounds for appeal: - Any fresh evidence that could not reasonably have been made available to the Fitness to Study Panel at the time of the Stage 3 meeting; - There were procedural irregularities in the conduct of the Fitness to Study Policy; or, - That the outcome was not reasonable in the circumstances: that is, the decision made by the Fitness to Study Panel was not one a similar panel could have made acting on behalf of the College with the same information available. - 4.2 If the student does wish to challenge the decision made by the Fitness to Study Panel.
+They must do so in writing, where the case

-- That the outcome was not reasonable in the circumstances: that is, the decision made by the Fitness to Study Panel was not one a similar panel could have made acting on behalf of the College with the same information available. - 4.2 If the student does wish to challenge the decision made by the Fitness to Study Panel.
-They must do so at the Case Review Panel meeting.
-The student will be informed in advance of the meeting in writing.
-The student may be accompanied by someone to this meeting for example, this could be a member of the Students' Union, or a close family member.
-Disabled students may also be accompanied by a support worker (e.g. sign language interpreter or personal assistant). - 4.3 The Case Review Panel will be convened within 10 working days of the case being referred and should be made up of at least one Head of an Academic department, one Director/Associate Director of Professional Services and an elected officer of the Students' Union whom will be invited by the Secretary of the panel to act in any particular case, having regard to any possible conflicts of interest.
-The panel will be serviced by an officer of Governance and Legal Services. - 4.4 If the student submits a challenge after the Case Review Panel have met this will be deemed out of time unless the Director of Governance and Legal Services determines otherwise.
-The student would need to provide a reason for any delay and provide evidence to support this. - 4.5 If the decision by the Fitness to Study Panel is to interrupt/suspend/withdraw and is upheld by the Case Review Panel, written reasons for this decision will be recorded and the student will be notified. - 4.6 Once the review has been completed and the outcome communicated, the Fitness to Study procedure will be concluded.
-If the student is unhappy with the decision made by the Case Review Panel, they are entitled to refer the matter to the Office of the Independent Adjudicator (OIA).
+- will be reviewed independently to the Stage 3 Panel and an outcome issued to the student. - 4.3 Once the review has been completed and the outcome communicated, the Fitness to Study procedure will be concluded.
+If the student is unhappy with the decision made at the Appeal Stage, they are entitled to refer the matter to the Office of the Independent Adjudicator (OIA).